jashusai/log1/README.md

 # Logs Analysis Project:

 Building an informative summary from logs by sql database queries.
 Interacting with a live database both from the command line and from the python code.
-This project is a part of the Udacity's Full Stack Web Developer Nanodegree.

 ## Software Technologies used: